rhythmcache/WinZipUnixPerm/README.md

-# WinZipUnixPerm
-Apply Linux attributes and permissions to the contents of a ZIP file directly from a Windows environment

 # WinZipUnixPerm (Experimental)

- A  simpl tool to apply Linux-style attributes and permissions to the contents of a ZIP file directly from a Windows environment.
+ A  simple tool to apply Linux-style attributes and permissions to the contents of a ZIP file directly from a Windows environment.

 ⚠️ **This is an experimental build**.
 Functionality is not guaranteed, and unexpected behavior may occur.